calamityfei/10x-cards/.ai/ui_plan.md

 ## 3. User Journey Map

-This map outlines the primary flow for a new user creating their first set of flashcards.
+This map outlines the primary flow for a new user creating their first set of flashcards and studying them.

 1.  **Start (Unauthenticated):** User lands on `/login`.
 2.  **Navigate to Register:** User clicks the "Register" link.